AuthEceSoftEng/StreamDataGenerator/README.md

 - `Gaussian(mu, sigma)`: returns a random float from a Gaussian distribution with parameters mu and sigma
 - `UniformCategorical(cat1, cat2, cat3, ...)`: returns one of the categories cat1, cat2, cat3, ... at random (uniformly)

 Examples of descriptor files can be found in folder [sdg/examples](sdg/examples).
+You can run all examples using script `runexamples.py`

 ## Other tools
 In folder tools, you may find useful scripts to test your dataset generators: